-The Dog Genome Project
+Understanding The Dog Genome Project

-Genes hold the key to all inherited information.
+The research is based on the fact that genes hold the key to all inherited information.
 The genes line up on chromosomes like beads on a string, and their pattern can be mapped, improving scientist’s understanding of how genetic traits are passed from parent to offspring.